KatKmiotek/web_dev_classes/module-1/notes.md

    - 3 backend features (things happening behind the scenes)
    - How they might communicate (what happens when you click buttons)
 3. Open DevTools and explore the Elements tab
-4. Try to find where the website's main heading is defined in HTML

 **VS Code:**
 - Install VS Code and the recommended extensions